 The global market for cannabis, marijuana, and hemp

-The global cannabis market is growing fast, thanks to more countries accepting it.
-This growth includes marijuana and industrial hemp.
-Marijuana is popular for its effects, while hemp is used in many industries.
+The global cannabis market is experiencing growth as more regions introduce frameworks that support structured industry development.
+This includes increased use of marijuana and industrial hemp.
+Marijuana is associated with its psychoactive effects, while hemp is applied in sectors such as textiles, construction, and body care.

 Cannabis plants for recreational use